fredericoco/IaC/terraform/README.md

 ```
 Blockers today:
 - By mistake I deleted my controller instance and I didn't have an AMI.
 So I had to remake it and complete the terraform script.
+- Issue with terraform, regarding the protocol, I used the security groups that I had on AWS, which caused an issue because the it did not recognise the protocol.
+- Some small issues with the curly brackets.